Limodal/AboutModalLogicBench/README.md

 **B Examples of original and variant questions for the mBD rule in ModalLogicBench_BQA.**

+We use mBD (□(p→r),□(q→s),□p∨□¬s ⊢ □r∨□¬q) as an example and compose the other three variant questions with different state combinations of propositions r and q (□¬r∨□¬q，□¬r∨□q, and □r∨□q).

  Propositions and questions of mBD  | Natural language statement
  ---- | -----
 Propositions  | (a) It must be the case that the system has become operational, (b) It must not be the case that Liam drafts the project proposal.